gukihuman/spirit-of-lira/assets/scenes/h1-table.md

 Is it wrong that I enjoy being your little sexslave?
 I can't help it...
 > Oh...
 God...
 # h1-table, h1-penis, h1-mouth-smiling
-There is no God, only me, your personal wankmaiden.
+There is no God here, only me, your personal wankmaiden.
 # h1-table, h1-penis, h1-mouth-speaking
 You enjoy my little hands all over your hard piece, don't you?
 My only worth is in making your cock feel good...
 How pitiful, right?"